Through The Fibro Fog

 Jump to Recipe Print Recipe

-blueberry coconut chia pudding in a glass jar.
+blueberry coconut chia pudding in two glass jars on a wooden board next to blueberries.

-If you love chia pudding as much as my family does, then you may also like to see my peach chia pudding and cardamom chia pudding with blueberry compote.
+If you love chia pudding as much as my family does, then you may also like to see my peach chia pudding and cardamom chia pudding.
 Both tasty and fruity breakfast ideas!

 Jump to: